open-contracting/standard/docs/guidance/map.md

 # Map

-This phase is about documenting your sources of contracting data, and documenting how that data “maps” to OCDS – that is, identifying which [data elements](https://en.wikipedia.org/wiki/Data_element) within your data sources match which OCDS [fields](../../schema/reference) and [codes](../../schema/codelists).
+This phase is about documenting your sources of contracting data, and documenting how that data "maps" to OCDS – that is, identifying which [data elements](https://en.wikipedia.org/wiki/Data_element) within your data sources match which OCDS [fields](../../schema/reference) and [codes](../../schema/codelists).
 The mapping phase is one of the longest and most important steps in the implementation process.

 Mapping data to OCDS is not always easy.
 Before writing any software, this phase is an opportunity to: